stoneyrh/gSOAP/gsoap/doc/guide/index.md

 - `#soap_ssl_error_check(soap_status e)` checks for SSL/TLS protocol errors, returns true if the specified error code is a SSL/TLS error, when true use `::soap::errnum` to retrieve the `errno` value to determine the cause.
 - `#soap_zlib_error_check(soap_status e)` checks for zlib library errors, returns true if the specified error code is a zlib error.

-An HTTP status code is returned when the client fails to connect to an HTTP server and the HTTP server response with an error.
+An HTTP status or error code is returned when the client fails to connect to an HTTP server or when the server responds with an error.
+A gSOAP server operation implementation may also return an HTTP error code instead of `#SOAP_OK` to respond to (an invalid) client request.
 The list of HTTP status codes is given below:

 Code | Description
 ---- | -----------